Ck666-cpu/Ck666-cpu/README.md

 ---

+## 🎓 Final Year Project (FYP)
-FYP Idea: AI Chatbot with RAG (Retrieval-Augmented Generation)
+AI Chatbot with RAG (Retrieval-Augmented Generation)
 Goal:
-Build an intelligent chatbot that can answer domain-specific questions (e.g., about university policies, courses, or documentation) by retrieving relevant information from a custom document base and generating natural responses.
+Build an intelligent chatbot that can answer domain-specific questions by retrieving relevant information from a custom document base and generating natural responses.

 > Want to see more?
 Check out my [pinned repositories](https://github.com/Ck666-cpu?tab=repositories)